Your Newborn's Growth

 Newborns who are lighter or heavier than the average baby are usually fine.
 But they might get extra attention from the doctors and nurses after delivery to make sure there are no problems.

 Different things can affect a baby's size at birth.
 The length of the pregnancy is important.
 Babies born around their due date or later tend to be larger than those born earlier.

 - Size of parents.
 Big and tall parents may have larger-than-average newborns; short and petite parents may have smaller-than-average newborns.

 - .
-If you have twins, triplets, or more, you can count on your babies being relatively small.
-Multiples not only have to share their growing space in the uterus, they're also often born early, which leads to small size at birth.
+If you have twins, triplets, or more, you can count on your babies being a bit small.
+Multiples have to share their growing space in the uterus, and they're often born early, which leads to small size at birth.